Safeguarding

 In the event of a concern

-If the school has a safeguarding concern about a child we are required to follow the statutory guidance from the Department for Education 'Keeping children safe in education' September 2018.
+If the school has a safeguarding concern about a child we are required to follow the statutory guidance from the Department for Education 'Keeping children safe in education' September 2024.
+This document can be found at the bottom of this page.

 Please see the flowchart below which outlines the actions that may be taken in the event of a concern: